 A variety of opportunities are available to encourage spiritual formation.
 Refer to the Spiritual Life department sections in this handbook.
-Spiritual Emphasis Week, held in the fall, and Passion Week, scheduled in the spring, feature special speakers and events.
+Spiritual Emphasis Week (IGNITE!), held in the fall, and Passion Week, scheduled in the spring, feature special speakers and events.

 Spring Fling -